 By law, dogs and cats over 4 months of age must wear current rabies and pet license tags.
 The rabies tag issued by your veterinarian is not your County license!
 For more information about Montgomery County Licensing requirements and to apply for a license, click here.

 A leash law is in effect for all Montgomery County.
 Please don't allow your dog to run free or leave "deposits" on a neighbor's yard or in the greenways.
 Please pick up after your dog.
-There are biodegradable bag dispensers in the Gazebo Park; just outside the park at the intersection of Shepherd St. and Fulton St., at the intersection of Shepherd St. and Delaware St.; on Raymond St. just east of Florida St.; and on Georgia St. just south of Shepherd St.
+There are biodegradable bag dispensers in the Gazebo Park; just outside the park at the intersection of Shepherd St. and Fulton St., at the intersection of Shepherd St. and Delaware St.; on Raymond St. just east of Florida St.; on Georgia St. just south of Shepherd St.; and at the intersection of Taylor St. and Brookville Rd.

-Our community park (Gazebo Park) has specified hours when dogs and their owners may use the park.
-They are: 7:00am to 9:30am and 4:00pm to 6:30pm only.
-The Council has adopted the following policy regarding dogs in our Gazebo Park:
+Our community park (Gazebo Park) has specified hours when all resident dogs and their owners may use the park.
+As of January 2022 they are:

 - Dog owners are always required to clean up after their dog.
 Children play in our park, families picnic in our park.